 Blonde Table Makeover

-I think it turned out great and my Aunt seemed very pleased with it.
+I think the table turned out great and my Aunt seemed very pleased with it.
+The table is the centerpiece between a pair of armchairs.

 1950’s Blond Table